mosra/m.css/doc/doxygen.rst

     this unnecessary)
 -   Verbatim listing of parsed headers, "Includes" and "Included By" lists are not present (use your IDE or GitHub instead)
--   Undocumented or private members and content of anonymous namespaces are ignored (if things are undocumented or intentionally hidden, why put them in the documentation)
+-   Undocumented or private members and contents of anonymous namespaces are ignored (if things are undocumented or intentionally hidden, why put them in the documentation)
 -   Brief description for enum values is ignored (only the detailed description